hempat79/Python_QA_checks/README.md

 The main dependencies include:

 - Python: Pandas , PandasGUI.
 Please install using the pip install command in your local python folder.
-- SQLite3: Download this and install locally on windows and add the path to windows envionment variable.
+- SQLite3: Download this and install locally on windows and add the path to windows environment variable.

 #### Application Execution Environment:
 This application was designed to run on Windows machine.